Infinitely many groups exhibiting intermediate growth in maximal sum-free sets: Maximal independent sets given matching number

 \paragraph{Case 6.} Both $\{x,y\}$ and $\{z,w\}$ appear in at most one edge in $M$.\\ In this case $\Gamma-u-N(u)$ is an $(n-4)$-vertex graph with $\nu(\Gamma-u-N(u)) \geq m-2$.
 Hence

 Similarly, $\mis(\Gamma-v-N(v)) \leq a(m,n)/4$.
 Putting together with \eqref{eq:deleteedge}, we have from \cref{lem:basic-mis-ineq}(v) that $\mis(\Gamma) \leq a(m,n)$.

-When the equalities of \eqref{eq:deleteedge} hold, we know that $\Gamma-u-v$ is type-B, and each maximal independent set of $\Gamma-u-v$ contains some neighbor of $u$.
+When the equalities of \eqref{eq:deleteedge} hold, we know that $\Gamma-u-v$ is extremal, and each maximal independent set of $\Gamma-u-v$ contains some neighbor of $u$.
 It implies that $\{x,y\}$ is an isolated edge in $\Gamma-u-v$.
 Analogously, $\{z,w\}$ is also an isolated edge.
-Depending on $\{x,y\}=\{z,w\}$ or not, $\{u,v,x,y,z,w\}$ forms an isolated copy of $K_4$ or $D_6$, and the rest of the graph is type-B. This contradicts to that $\Gamma$ is not type-B.
+Depending on $\{x,y\}=\{z,w\}$ or not, $\{u,v,x,y,z,w\}$ forms an isolated copy of $K_4$ or $D_6$, and the rest of the graph is extremal.
+This contradicts the fact that $\Gamma$ is not extremal.

 \paragraph{Case 7.} One of $\{x,y\}$ and $\{z,w\}$ appears in at least two edges of $M$.\\ Without loss of generality we may suppose that $xp,yq \in E(M)$ with $p \neq y$ and $q \neq x$.
 We know from \cref{cl:deletevertex} that